GabeScott/standard-works-vault/General Conference/2004 April - Stay on the High Road.md

 Modesty in dress and manner will assist in protecting against temptation.
 It may be difficult to find modest clothing, but it can be found with enough effort.
 I sometimes wish every girl had access to a sewing machine and training in how to use it.
 She could then make her own attractive clothing.
 I suppose this is an unrealistic wish.
 But I do not hesitate to say that you can be attractive without being immodest.
 You can be refreshing and buoyant and beautiful in your dress and in your behavior.
 Your appeal to others will come of your personality, which is the sum of your individual characteristics.
 Be happy.
 Wear a smile.
 Have fun.
 But draw some rigid parameters, a line in the sand, as it were, beyond which you will not go.

-The Lord speaks of those who refuse counsel and who “stumble and fall when the storms descend, and the winds blow, and the rains descend, and beat upon their house” (D&C 90:5).
+The Lord speaks of those who refuse counsel and who “stumble and fall when the storms descend, and the winds blow, and the rains descend, and beat upon their house” ([[D&C 90.5|D&C 90:5]]).

 Stay away from sleazy entertainment.
 It may be attractive, but in all too many cases it is degrading.
 I do not wish to be prudish about this.
 I do not wish to be regarded as a killjoy.
 I do not wish to be thought of as an old man who knows nothing about youth and their problems.
 I think I do know something about these things, and it is out of my heart and my love that I plead with you to stay on the high road.
 Create fun with your good friends.
 Sing and dance, swim and hike, become involved in projects together, and live life with zest and excitement.